thien-le13/anime-ecommerce-webapp/README.md

 ## Limitations

 Amazon API requires personal keys, each limits to 200 fetches.
 Solution is swap keys once limit is reached.
-If an anime is favorited before products load, the items will not be saved.
+The favorites button during the search will not be functional until the products from Amazon are fetched.